sawyerh/lambda-scraper/README.md

 1. Start with the "canary" blueprint
 1. Create a CloudWatch event and set the rate (ie. `20 2 * * ? *` to run once a day at 2:20 UTC)
+1. In the final review step of creating the Lambda function, make sure to enable the event source.

 Lambda settings: